 Growing calla lily seedlings from seed takes time, patience, and understanding.
 A viable seed will sprout; however, it could be up to three years before you finally see a bloom on your calla lily.
-For the best success, you’ll want to start your seeds before you plant them (whether in containers or outdoors).
+For the best success, you’ll want to start your seeds before you plant them (whether in gardening planting containers or outdoors).
 This will also help you figure out which seeds are viable and which aren’t.

-- Once the seedlings start to grow, you can plant them in soil (and discard the ones that haven’t sprouted).
-Choose pots with good drainage and fill them with well-draining soil.
-Plant two seeds per pot, not too far under the soil, and keep the soil moist until the calla lily seeds begin to sprout.
+- Once the seedlings start to grow, you can plant them in soil (and discard seeds that haven’t sprouted).
+Choose pots with drainage holes and fill them with well-draining soil.
+Plant two seeds per pot (not too far under the soil) and keep the soil moist until the calla lily seeds begin to sprout.

 The growing seedlings should be kept in an area that gets around six to eight hours of direct sunlight per day.
-If you don’t have a space like this in your home, you can always supplement natural lighting with the proper grow lights.
+If you don’t have a space like this in your home, you can always supplement natural lighting with artificial grow lights.
 If you live in a drier place, you can also opt to keep a clear plastic bag over the pot (prior to sprouting) to help the soil retain moisture and humidity, but the plastic bag should be removed as soon as the seedlings start to grow.

 Whether it’s transplanting to a new pot or outdoors, you should wait until your seedlings at least have their second set of “true leaves” (or seeds that can perform photosynthesis).
-It’s important to note that the first few pairs of leaves that grow on your calla lily seedlings are not true leaves but seed leaves.
+It’s important to note that the first few pairs of leaves that grow on your calla lily seedlings are not true leaves, but seed leaves.
 Once they’re big enough, you can transplant the seedlings into a 6-inch deep pot (with good drainage!) at the same depth it was growing in the first pot.
 The ideal potting mix to use will be one that drains well.
 Many people will use a mix that is formulated for azaleas.